Sentilix/thaliz-classic/Thaliz/ReadMe.txt

 Version 3.1.0
 * Added option to copy/merge profiles
 * Update: UI has been refreshed.
-* Update: Config menu cannow be opened by right-click.
+* Update: Config menu can now be opened by right-clicking the Rezz button.

 Version 3.0.6